Daddiezion/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switches current user to betty
+prints the effective username of the current user